Today I want to share with you why I switched to a Bosch Mixer (from Kitchenaid) and how I’ve never regretted that decision.

 Ya’ll.
 I have never made a better decision.
 It took some getting used to initially after using a Kitchenaid for so long, but now I wouldn’t trade my Bosch for all the Kitchenaid’s in the world (except for maybe my old one… still love that mixer!).

 It’s short enough to slide under my top cabinets (my Kitchenaid is NOT) and the footprint is not all that big.
 In the pic above, it’s sitting on my 11×14 marble slab from Williams Sonoma … you can see how much smaller it is than that.

 My most favorite, favorite thing of all is being able to close the bowl and seal it completely while mixing.
 No more powdered sugar clouds in my kitchen when I’m making buttercream.

 No more splattering or spilling.
 I put all the ingredients in – close the lid – and mix away!
 It’s a beautiful thing.
 Also, a lot of people seem to think it’s so much bigger than a Kitchenaid – but it’s really not!

 I recently did a batch of buttercream in mine on video so you could see what I mean :

-Having had my Bosch since 2014, I’ve used it thousands of times and I thought I’d give you a list of my favorite (and least favorite) features of this mixer.
+Having had my Bosch for many, many years now, I’ve used it thousands of times and I thought I’d give you a list of my favorite (and least favorite) features of this mixer.